 Our Commitment To You

 We will provide you with a confidential advice service.
-This means that we will keep your information safe, and we will not tell other people (even your family or friends) or other agencies about your use of the service.
-If you need us to pass on information in order to help you resolve your issue, we will get your specific consent to do so.
+This means that we will keep your information safe and we will not tell other people (even your family of friends) or other agencies about your visit or other issues.
+If you need us to pass on information in order to help you resolve your issue, we will get your specific consent.

 We will treat you fairly and respectfully.
-This means that we will not judge you or tell you what you must do, nor will we treat one person more favourably than another.
+This means we will not judge you or tell you what to do, nor will we treat one person more favourably than another.

 Our trained advisers will give you their full attention.
-We will always have a team of supervisors available to oversee our work with you and ensure that the service you receive is accurate and of high quality.
+We will always have a team of supervisors available to oversee our work to ensure that the service you receive is accurate and high quality.

 We give everyone as much time as they need and don’t rush our work.
-This means that you may have to wait before speaking to one of our advisers.
-However, once it is your turn, we will give you all the time you need.
-If your advice is going to be extensive, we will deal with the most pressing issues and offer you a further telephone appointment.
+This means you may have to wait before speaking to one of our advisers.
+However, once it’s your turn we will give you all the time you need.

-We encourage feed-back on our service.
-Information about how to make a comment or a complaint is available from any of our team.
+We encourage feedback on our service.
+Information about how to make a comment or complaint is available from any of our team.

-Please behave in a way which is sensitive and respectful of the needs of other clients and our team.
+Please behave in a way which is sensitive and respectful of the needs or other clients and our team.